 \textit{Reciprocally coupled fields ---} We have so far considered fields that were independent in the absence of the perturbation.
 What happens when the two fields have a finite symmetric coupling $K_+>0$ in the unperturbed theory?
 Two uncoupled Models A have four equivalent minima of the energy: each field can independently have positive or negative magnetization.
 The introduction of $K_+$ partially lifts this degeneracy, because states with same-sign magnetizations are now favored.
-Upon lowering the temperature the system will select one of these two same-sign states, hence undergoing a phase transition in the Ising universality class, with the order parameter being the sum of the two fields.
+Upon lowering the temperature the system will select one of these two same-sign states, hence undergoing a phase transition in the Ising universality class, with the order parameter being the sum of the two fields \footnote{Note that considering a reciprocal perturbation $\delta K_+$ would naively lead to the same correction to the order parameter as in Eq.\eqref{eq:nonrec_deviation}.
+This is however due to a linear shift of the critical point (see SI), which in this case is not prevented by symmetries, and therefore does not imply the relevance of the perturbation.}.
 Expressing the perturbed dynamics in terms of the sum and the difference of the two fields, we obtain two field theories with different critical points, coupled only via an irrelevant cubic term (SM).
 The nonreciprocal perturbation $\delta K_-$ takes the same antisymmetric form in these new variables.
-Hence, as in previous section, nonreciprocity remains irrelevant for two reciprocally coupled fields (row 4 in Table~\ref{figtab:schematic}).
+Hence, as in the previous section, nonreciprocity is irrelevant for two reciprocally coupled fields (row 4 in Table~\ref{figtab:schematic}).

 This prediction is in qualitative agreement with numerical simulations of the nonreciprocal Ising Model performed in \cite{Avni2025}: the addition of a reciprocal coupling between the two species of spins indeed leads to the re-stabilization of the paramagnetic to ferromagnetic transition.
-To confirm this, we have measured the critical exponents of this phase transition in 3 dimensions, and they are compatible with the Ising ones (Figure \ref{fig:CriticalExponents}), see EM for more details.
+To confirm this, we have measured the critical exponents of this phase transition in $d=3$, and they are compatible with the Ising ones (Figure \ref{fig:CriticalExponents}), see SM for more details.
 Note that our approach only focuses on the case of small nonreciprocity.
 We do expect the critical behavior to change when nonreciprocal interactions become stronger than the reciprocal ones \cite{Avni2025a}.